 Every parent wants his child to excel in studies.
 It is a fiercely competitive world - a mad-rat race.
 With an aim to deliver the best & out-perform the peers, it is inevitable that children are subjected to enormous stress these days.
 Ironically, there is only one 1st rank.
 Exam times are testing times for the entire family as a whole.
 Do not allow this pressure overwhelm you.
 In times of tension pause, reflect & choose a trail that will help you overcome the deadlock & not let the tension-waves to engulf you and your child.
 So, how can you help your child face the exam stress?
 These are Top 10 tips to help your kids deal with exam stress.

-1. Understand that you’re kids are already stressed out so don’t stress them out more by scolding them for any trivial issues.
+- To help your kid deal with exam stress, first try to understand that they are already stressed out.
+So don’t stress them out more by scolding them for any trivial issues.
 It is important that the environment at home is positive & cordial.

 Wishing you & your children great luck with the examinations!